Corcovado

 is one

-of "the most biologically intense places on earth", according to
+of "the most biologically intense places on earth",

 National Geographic.
 Its rain